RachelFurlong-dev/nutritionist-m4/README.md

 Posts display an image, an excerpt and a button, and the posts are sorted in date order so the latest published blog is at the top.
 A button takes the user to the post detail page where all the text and an image are displayed.
 There is also a button to return the user to the blog archive page.

 #### Stockists App
-Admins are permitted to access the stockist list in the admin area so that offline stores who stock items supplied by The Nutritionist can be listed.
-An owner can maintain an up-to-date list of stockists so that users will be able to view which companies stock products.
+Admins are permitted to edit the stockist list in the admin area so that offline stores who stock items supplied by The Nutritionist can be listed.
+An owner can maintain an up-to-date list of stockists so that users will be able to view which companies stock products.Users can view instock items at online stores via the link in the footer.

+#### Subscribe App
+Unregistered and registered users can sign up to be added to The Nutritionist mailing list.
+The user signs up and sees a success message if the sign up is successful.
+The records are saved in the admin area with name, date and date subscribed listed.There are messages that warn the user if the email is invalid or a field is missing.

 #### Future Features
 - A reviews app is currently in development so that customers will be able to addd reviews to individual  products.
 - The stockists app could be developed so customers can see if a shop near their location stocks items.
 In addition, the app could link to an inventory to indicate individual items in stock/out of stock.
 In time the app would be more prominent on the front end as its use to customers develops.
 - Additional columns will be added to the footer section allowing for the addition of a footer nav bar including links to a Terms and Conditions and a Cookies page.
 Columns can be used for a newsletter sign-up and any industry award badges the store owner may want to display.
+- Additional content on the home page with featured or new products promoted beneath the hero section.

 ## Technologies Used

-### Front-End Technologies Used
+### Front-End Technologies

 - ![HTML5](https://img.shields.io/static/v1?label=HTML&message=5&color=E34F26&logo=html5&logoColor=ffffff)
     - [HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) - Used as the base for markup text.